runzhe-yang/runzhe-yang.github.io/_pages/misc.md

    >This is an essential difference between a Bayesian and a Frequenist.
 I have to say: I am totally a Bayesian.

 Q4: For a given r.v.
 X, could you find a r.v.
 Y st. it’s i.i.d. as X?
-    >Generally, we require the probability space to be nonatomic to guaratee it will hold.
+    >Generally, we require the probability space to be nonatomic to guaratee the indepedence will hold.
+And You can search for a THM called Skorokhod's
+      Representation THM, which is one of my most favourite THM in Probability.

 Q5: For a n.v.s *E. F* is a close subspace, is there a *m* in *F* st. *d(x,F)=d(x,m)*?
    >There's a sufficient and necessary condition for its holding.

-Q6: How to construct a r.v. on one probability space that it has the desired distribution?
-   >You can search for a THM called Skorokhod's Representation THM, which is one of my most favourite THM in Probability.
-Read the proof and find sth amazing.

-Q7: Do you think one transition function can correspond one CTMC?
+Q6: Do you think one transition function can correspond one CTMC?
 What's about one generator and one CTMC?
    >It first amazes me because it's a simple example that satisfies strong Markov property but not a Feller process.
 (Actually, Feller property is a stronger property     than merely strong Markov) If you are interested in this question, you can search for a process called Blackwell process.

-Q8: What's the dual space of *R^∞* equipped with box topology?
+Q7: What's the dual space of *R^∞* equipped with box topology?
    >Can you recall the definition of dual space?
-You can think it algebracally rather than analysisly.(hint: search for concepts: inductive limit and projective limit)
+You can think it algebracally rather than analysisly.(hint: search for concepts: inductive limit and projective
+    limit)

 **Mein Glück**